RasulChoupanzadeh/SROPEE/Readme.md

 ## Outputs:
 - **input_variables.npy:** Input variables exported from SROPEE main program file (run_main.py) and defined by user.
-This file is used for transferring the user's input variables to various parts of SROPEE algorithm.
+This file is used for transferring the user's input variables to different parts of SROPEE algorithm.
 - **full_netlist.sp:** Equivalent full-order netlist file exported from Full synthesis part of SROPEE.
 - **reduced_MNA_data.npz:** Reduced-order MNA matricres and data file exported from Passive MOR part of SROPEE.
 - **reduced_netlist.sp:** Equivalent reduced-order netlist file exported from Reduced synthesis part of SROPEE.